nxb9626/VoiceBootstrap/Readme.md

 ## Why?

-The executable `.app` shell script can moved into the Applications directory, making it easier to launch than manually openning a terminal.
+The executable `.app` shell script can moved into the Applications directory, making it easier to launch than manually opening a terminal.

 ## How to use?